KelsyT/my-digital-garden/_notes/Use a series of if tests to check multiple conditions.md

 ---
-title: Use a series of if tests to check many conditions
+title: Use a series of if tests to check multiple conditions
 ---

 ```python